eshapard/experimentalCardEaseFactor/README.md

 Important: **You must not use an interval modifier in your deck options**.
 In other words, your interval modifier must be set to 100% (no change) for all decks.

+### Installation
+#### Anki 2.0
+You can simply copy experimentalCardEaseFactor.py and (optionally) YesNo.py to your addons directory.

+#### Anki 2.1
+Create a new folder named *experimentalCardEaseFactor* in your Anki 2.1 addons directory.
+Save __init__.py, experimentalCardEaseFactor.py and YesNo.py to this folder.
+If you don't want to use YesNo.py, don't include it, and remove it from __init__.py

 ### Configuration
 There are a couple options that can be configured by editing the addon: